kubernetes-sigs/gateway-api/geps/gep-4359/index.md

 #### Example test scenarios

 A HTTPRoute with a URLRewrite filter should rewrite the path according to the specification, routing traffic to the backend.

+While relationship between pattern and substitution are invariant across implementaitons, the regex syntax is implemntation scpeific.

+Here we show examples that use Google's [RE2](https://github.com/google/re2) engine and should work in Envoy's [regex_rewrite](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/route/v3/route_components.proto#envoy-v3-api-field-config-route-v3-routeaction-regex-rewrite).

 * A Regex Modifier with `pathPattern ="^/region/(?<region>[a-z]+)/bucket/(?<storage>[a-zA-Z0-9-]+)/(?<object>[a-z]+)\\.pdf$"` and `pathSubstitution ="\\g<region>/bucket-\\g<storage>/\\g<object>.pdf"` should route requests to `/region/eu/bucket/prod-storage/object.pdf` to `/eu/bucket-prod-storage/object.pdf` instead.